libktx/ktx/graphics/README.md

 - `takeScreenshot` allows to easily take a screenshot of current application screen.
 - `BitmapFont.center` extension method allows to calculate center position of text in order to draw it in the middle of a chosen object.

+#### `Color` utilities

+- `color` factory methods allows to use idiomatic named parameters to construct LibGDX `Color` instances.
+- `copy` extension method added to `Color`.
+It allows to create a new `Color` with copied color values.
+Supports overriding individual color values with optional named parameters.
+- `Color` instances can be destructed into individual color values.

 #### `ShapeRenderer`